|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 We will plan to arrive at our lodge in time for lunch, but this is only possible if your arrival flight into Durban allows for this.

 Over afternoon tea, our ranger will discuss what you hope to see during the afternoon game drive.
 This game drive begins in the afternoon and lasts until after dark, when spotlights are used for a glimpse into the nocturnal bush life.
 Listen to lion’s roar in the dark or admire the small nocturnal animals.
 We may enjoy sundowners in a scenic location as the sun slowly sinks beneath the horizon.

 Dinner is waiting for you at your lodge's boma or in the dining room upon your return.

-Today we follow the lodge programme, which usually includes a morning game drive, breakfast, sometimes a guided walk, if available (which is optional), lunch, afternoon tea followed by the evening game drive and dinner.
-Game viewing here is very good, and generally close up sightings of the animals are experienced.
+Today we follow the lodge programme, which normally includes a morning game drive, breakfast, sometimes a guided walk, if available (and which is optional), lunch, afternoon tea followed by the evening game drive and dinner.
+Game viewing here is very good, and generally close sightings of the animals are experienced.

 After our morning game drive and breakfast in this very productive private game reserve, we leave and head for Durban, arriving in the early afternoon.

-If Kwa Cheetah is not an option on that specific day, we may visit the Durban Botanic Gardens.
+If time permits, we may also visit the Durban Botanic Gardens.
 The Durban Botanic Gardens traces its origins to colonial times, when it was founded in 1849 for the introduction and trial of potentially useful commercial crops.
 The gardens later developed collections of sub-tropical trees, palms and orchids.
 The Durban Botanic Gardens remains a classic botanic garden, reflecting the universality of the plant kingdom.
 It has, for over 100 years, had a fine mixed arboretum of African, Asian and American trees.